 The Committee on Practice and Ambulatory Medicine (COPAM) addresses issues around practice management and ambulatory medicine.
 COPAM is involved with developing and reviewing a significant number of policy documents produced by the American Academy of Pediatrics (AAP).

 The mission of COPAM is to strengthen the ability of pediatricians in ambulatory settings to provide the highest quality of care to children and youth in partnership with the family.
-COPAM will accomplish this mission by providing strategic and practical guidance to the AAP and to pediatricians that facilitates effective integration of policy into daily practice, and helps practitioners prepare for the challenges, opportunities and changing trends in practice in the future.
+COPAM will accomplish this mission by providing strategic and practical guidance to the AAP and to pediatricians that facilitates effective integration of policy into daily practice, and helps practitioners prepare for the challenges, opportunities and changing trends in practice.

 - Pediatric practices have successfully integrated evidence-informed policy into daily practice.